 How and where to fight hunger

-Jim Spaight, U.S. dairy sales manager, was here 7 years ago when Land O’Lakes launched the First Run program.
+Jim Spaight, senior sales representative, was here when Land O’Lakes launched the First Run program in 2010.
 It was a time when Greater Twin Cities United Way, Land O’Lakes, Inc. and a handful of other Minnesota-based companies were brainstorming on how to help fight hunger.
 Everyone shared ideas and thoughts on what kinds of products to donate, transportation logistics, food bank networks and temperature-controlled trucks.
 We took those ideas back to our headquarters in Arden Hills and started figuring out how we could help.
 Land O’Lakes, we realized, had a lot to offer.

-“We asked ourselves, ‘Why don’t we try to do something more?’” recalls Jim Spaight, U.S. dairy sales manager.
+“We asked ourselves, ‘Why don’t we try to do something more?’” recalls Jim.
 “And so we did.
 Employees from all areas of Land O’Lakes pitched in to help.
 They were excited to help.”

 Jim worked with our production planning team to understand production constraints to balance against the timing of donation requests.
 They also worked to figure out the type and quantity of food to donate for that first donation.
 Typically, food banks receive corporate donations of food that’s nearing the end of its shelf life or has damaged packaging.
 What’s unique about our First Run program is directly related to its name.
 Land O’Lakes makes fresh product—the first run off the production line—specifically for donation.